Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Conclusion

 \section{Conclusion}

 In this paper, we characterized the DoF region of the two-user MIMO BC with hybrid messages and imperfect CSIT, which was given by the tight converse and achievability proof of the DoF region.
-Specifically, the proposed hybrid message-aware rate-splitting design achieves the proposed DoF converse.
+Specifically, the proposed hybrid message-aware rate-splitting scheme achieves the DoF converse.
 Besides, we obtained the sum-DoF of the two-user MIMO BC with hybrid messages and imperfect CSIT.
 We showed that the DoF region with hybrid messages is with specific three-dimensional structure w.r.t. antenna configurations and CSIT qualities.
-To achieve the strictly positive corner point, we further showed that it is unnecessary to split the private messages into private and common messages, since the allocated power for the multicast part should be zero.
-We also derived the DoF region of the two-user MIMO BC with hybrid messages and delayed-imperfect CSIT.
+To achieve the strictly positive corner points, we further showed that it is unnecessary to split the unicast messages into private and common messages, since the allocated power for the common part should be zero.
+We also derived the DoF region of the two-user MIMO BC with hybrid messages and delayed CSIT in the presence of errors.

+Aside from information theoretic significance stated above, the communication theoretic significance inspired by DoF analysis are summarized as follows.
+1) The achievable sum-rate of two-user MIMO BC with hybrid messages and imperfect CSIT will not be higher than the same system with unicast messages only, when SNR is asymptotically large.
+2) Due to the transmission of a multicast message, the achievable rate of unicast messages deteriorates, compared with the same system with unicast messages only.

+There are many extensions worthwhile to be investigated.
+For instance, we would study the rate-splitting of $K$-user MIMO BC with imperfect CSIT and hybrid messages, and two-user MIMO interference channel with imperfect CSIT and hybrid messages.
+Furthermore, the rate optimization with finite SNR is also an interesting problem.

 \begin{appendices}